FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 urn:ngsi-ld:Device:tractor001@stop| stop OK
 ```

 Once the lamp is switched off the gps location does not alter.
-The latest Ultralight measurement
+The latest JSON measurement
 (`s|IDLE|gps|13.36,52.515`) as sent to the IoT Broker can be seen on the device monitor page.

 To turn the **Tractor** back on again repeat the following command: